mputak/summarizz/README.md

 Where ```self.temperature``` is a value between 0 and 1.
 The higher the value, the more abstract the summary will be and vice versa.

 ## API:
-- Takes JSON as input
+- Takes .txt as input
-- Processes "data" key from JSON
-- Returns JSON with "processed_data" key/val pair
+- Returns text as attachment in all caps